 A possible side effect of a diet low in carbohydrates is hair loss.
-To understand how a low-carb diet causes hair loss, one must understand what is hair and its growth.
+To understand how a low-carb or keto diet causes hair loss, one must realize what hair and its growth are.

 Hair is composed of two parts: the root and the strand.
 The root is a small bulb of tissue below the skin surface within a pocket called a follicle.

 The outside layer of the hair which is the cuticle is like scales layers and prevents the medulla and cortex from damage.

 Hair growth has three phases: the telogen, catagen, and the anagen phase.
 During the growth phase or anagen, hair grows steadily for two or three years.

-Hair Loss and Low-Carb Diets
+Hair Loss and Foods you Eat

-Carbohydrates have 9 calories per gram compared to protein and fat which has 4 per gram.
-Removing large quantities of carbs from your diet also removes large amount calories.
+Carbohydrates and protein have 4 calories per gram compared to fat which has 9 per gram.

 These types of low carb diets may also cause mineral and vitamin deficiencies, depending on the severity of the restriction.